XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 **Please use this feature carefully because if Codeforces crashes down, HHSOJ may crash down too because of the single-thread judging feature.
 And it will cause many resource usage**

+After 19w32a, HHSOJ supports grabing problem statement from Codeforces.
+If Remote Judge feature is on, users can visit buffered Codeforces statement directly from HHSOJ.
+A refresh button under the problem statement page can recrawl the statement to keep it fresh.
+Each recrawl will send a log message to the console stdout:

+`[Refresh Codeforces Problem Statement] request <problemId> from <username> ip=<userIP>`

+we added logging to prevent being refreshed too many times at a time by a bad guy.
+This may cause high traffic.

+**But, this feature doesn't block IP.
+It still may cause large Internet connection if many people are using the feature**

 # Rating System of HHSOJ
 We used simple Elo rating system for HHSOJ.
 It is that:
 - Each user has an initial rating of 1500